Publications -- Reports / Studies

 THE EFFECTS OF ADULT DAY SERVICES ON FAMILY CAREGIVERS' DAILY STRESS, AFFECT, AND HEALTH: Outcomes From the Daily Stress and Health (DaSH) Study

-In The Effects of Adult Day Services on Family Caregivers' Daily Stress, Affect, and Health: Outcomes From the Daily Stress and Health (DaSH) Study, we examine the effects of use of adult day service (ADS) by caregivers of individuals with dementia (IWD) on daily stressors, affect, and health symptoms.
+In this study, we examine the effects of use of adult day service (ADS) by caregivers of individuals with dementia (IWD) on daily stressors, affect, and health symptoms.
 Participants were interviewed for 8 consecutive days.
 On some days, the IWD attended an ADS program and on the other days caregivers provide most or all of the care at home.

 Tracking ACA Implementation in California

-The California HealthCare Foundation (CHCF) has updated its Tracking ACA Implementation in California guide, which details California's progress toward meeting the Affordable Care Act's (ACA) four main objectives — expanding coverage in public programs; streamlining eligibility and enrollment; protecting health insurance consumers; and creating a user-friendly marketplace for consumers to shop for private health insurance.
+The California HealthCare Foundation (CHCF) has updated its guide, which details California's progress toward meeting the Affordable Care Act's (ACA) four main objectives — expanding coverage in public programs; streamlining eligibility and enrollment; protecting health insurance consumers; and creating a user-friendly marketplace for consumers to shop for private health insurance.

 LONG-TERM CARE: Perceptions, and Attitudes among Americans 40 or Older

 April 2013 -- Poll Findings | Associated Press-NORC Center for Public Affairs Research